SethSterlin/Traffic-Source-Analysis-Project-Maven-Fuzzy-Factory/README.md

 This diagram illustrates how **UTM parameters** embedded in a URL are used to track the origin of website traffic and store it in a structured database format for analysis.

-When a user visits the website through a URL such as:
+When a user visits the website through a URL.
+The UTM parameters provide critical marketing context:

-www.abcwebsite.com?utm_source=gsearch&utm_campaign=nonbrand

-the UTM parameters provide critical marketing context:

 - **utm_source** identifies the traffic source (e.g., Google Search, Bing Search).
 - **utm_campaign** identifies the campaign type (e.g., brand, nonbrand).